Ask an expert: Gearing up your body for a cycling event

-Answered by Bruce Rife, BS, CSCS, manager, Providence Mercantile Health and Fitness Center
+Answered by Bruce Rife, BS, CSCS, manager, Providence Fitness Center-Kruse Woods

 Five weeks is plenty of time for most people to get in shape for Providence Bridge Pedal.
 This family-friendly event is designed more as a pleasure ride than an athletic competition.
-With three routes to choose from – including six bridges (13 miles), eight bridges (24 miles) and 10 bridges (33 miles) – even novice cyclers can complete the ride with little to no training.
+With several routes to choose from, even novice cyclers can complete the ride with little to no training.
 You’ll enjoy it more, though – and feel better afterwards – if you invest some time in preparing your body first.

-Between now and Aug.
-10 – the day of the 2014 event – I recommend focusing on three areas of fitness:
+Between now and the day of the event, I recommend focusing on three areas of fitness:

 - Cardiovascular exercise, which gives your heart and lungs the stamina to keep going without too much fatigue and heavy breathing

 - Strength training, which builds muscle strength and endurance to power you comfortably through the ride

 - Stretching, which helps your muscles move smoothly through the full range of motion required for cycling and reduces your chances of an injury

 If you haven’t been active for a while, and especially if you have a medical condition that could be an issue, it’s a good idea to check in with your doctor and get cleared to participate before you do anything else.
 Once you have the green light, step up your activity level as much as you can between now and the day of the event.
 Specifically, try to fit in all of the following: